 Paxil carried a milder pregnancy warning (category C) at the time Balser was prescribed the antidepressant in 2003.

-Because of the lack of substantial evidence, Powell granted compulsory nonsuit to Rader and Balser’s case against GSK.
+Because of the lack of substantial evidence, Powell granted compulsory nonsuit, a court decision that their case could not proceed to trial, to Rader and Balser’s case against GSK.

 “This failure painted the court, and the plaintiffs, into an unfortunate corner,” Powell wrote.
 “Because the plaintiffs did not ask these questions, the jury could do no better than guess as to whether the additional information would have caused Dr. [Robert] Kiehn not to prescribe Paxil in this instance.”